 The fact of the matter is they are taking their own sexual health seriously and for that, they deserve a *clicks fingers* Yaaaasssss.

 Whatever the reason is, you choose!

-The benefit of having so many prevention options at your disposal is that you get to choose.
-Whether its condoms, PrEP, UVL or a combination the choice is yours.
+The benefit of having so many HIV prevention options at your disposal is that you get to choose.
+Whether its condoms, PrEP, Undetectable Viral Load (UVL) or a combination the choice is yours.